A complete guide to OCR A-Level Psychology

 Research methods across all three papers

-Research methods is the most heavily weighted single content area on the entire A-Level.
+Research methods is one of the most heavily weighted content areas on the A-Level – uniquely on OCR, it gets its own paper.
 It is examined directly on Paper 1 but also feeds into every other paper through the evaluation of core studies and applied scenarios.
 Strong students treat research methods as a shared toolkit they use across every essay, not as a separate topic.

 Core research methods topics